gruppe-adler/grad_trenches/README.md

 **We will take Altis as an example:**
 Adding a map by your own can be done by any additional mod.
 You don't have to edit the source.
-Just create a mod and add `grad_trenches` to `requiredAddons` in your `CfgPatches`.
+Just create a mod and add `grad_trenches_functions` to `requiredAddons` in your `CfgPatches`.

 Then create a config and add this skeleton to it